U.S. skiers and snowboarders are using VR to train for PyeongChang Winter Olympics

 For the past couple of years, virtual reality training startup Strivr has been working with the U.S. Ski & Snowboard Association (USSA) team to train athletes for the PyeongChang Winter Olympics.

-The startup worked with the Park City, Utah-based governing board for USSA to use VR to enhance athlete preparations for competitions that take place around the world.
+The startup worked with the Park City, Utah-based governing board for US Ski & Snowboard to use VR to enhance athlete preparations for competitions that take place around the world.
 It started when Strivr connected with Troy Taylor, the USSA high performance director.
 After a few weeks of thinking about how Strivr could help in the sport of skiing, the company started working with Taylor and his team.

 It focused at first on athletes competing in World Cup events and those rehabilitating from injury back at the organization’s Park City Center of Excellence HQ.
 The alpine sports include downhill, super G, giant slalom, and slalom.